Analysis of quantum coherence in bismuth-doped silicon: a system of strongly coupled spin qubits: Decoherence from temporal magnetic field fluctuations

 It is possible to map the dynamics of the density operator to that of the Bloch vector \cite{Nazir} as

-For the stated problem the 16 simultaneous differential equations can be solved to obtain analytic expressions for the dephasing and depolarising rates.
+For Si:Bi the 16 simultaneous differential equations can be solved to obtain analytic expressions for the dephasing and depolarising rates.
 Alternatively, by decomposing $\bold{\underline{n}}(t)$ in the eigenbasis of $\mathcal{L}$, denoted $\bold{\underline{n}}_l$ with generally complex eigenvalues $\lambda_l$, we may represent the dynamics of the Bloch vector as

 where $c_l$ are determined by the initial conditions.
 It is the real component of the eigenvalues which leads to decay in population of the eigenstate.
 The infinite time state is therefore a superposition of eigenstates $\bold{\underline{n}}_l$ such that $Re(\lambda_l)=0$.